Leyan0109/Classification-model-Credit-Risk/README.md

-# 💳 Credit Risk Prediction Using Classification Models
+# 💳 Credit Risk Prediction
 ## A Comparative Study of Classification Models and WOE-Based Feature Transformation

 This project focuses on predicting whether a client will experience **serious delinquency within the next two years** using classification models.
 The dataset was preprocessed to ensure high data quality, including imputation, outlier treatment, and transformation using **Weight of Evidence (WOE)** to enhance interpretability and model effectiveness—especially for logistic regression.